isamplesorg/isamples_inabox/README.md

 ### Python environment
 Follow the instructions in [python_setup.md.html](docs/python_setup.md.html)

+#### Python tooling
+Before code is allowed to merge, it needs to pass flake8 and mypy checks.
+You may follow the instructions on how to install and run these locally.
+Additionally, you may run the black python formatter on new code to ensure the formatting matches the rest of the project.

 ### Tunneling postgres and solr configuration
 If you don't want to worry about running everything locally, you can tunnel remote services with ssh.
 For example, with these two ssh tunnels: